patxoca/gosics/README.rst

 the 4 operands) and for the data block the words are 8 bits long (a numerical value in the range -128..127).

+This design prevents the program from modifying itself and some tricky operations cannot be performed, but the intent of the project is learning go not assembly.

 For the program block the address 255 is reserved and can't contain an opcode.
 Jumping to that address halts the simulation.
 The ``MaxProgramAddress`` constant points to that address.